hax/hax.github.com/2022/deiter/slide.md

 The key point is `nextLast()` could also be used to consume rest items just like `next()`

-So with this proposal, we actually update the *Iterator* iterface make `next` method also optional, or we can say an *Iterator* is required to have either `next()` or `nextLast()`, or both
+So we actually could update the *Iterator* iterface to make `next` method also optional, or we can say an *Iterator* is required to have either `next()` or `nextLast()`, or both